hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_brief_intro.rst

 For some copulas, the above method can greatly be simplified due to having closed-form solutions for step :math:`2`.
 Otherwise, one will have to use appropriate numerical methods to find :math:`w`.
-Interested reader can check `Procedure to Generate Uniform Random Variates from Each Copula
+Interested readers can check `Procedure to Generate Uniform Random Variates from Each Copula
 <https://www.caee.utexas.edu/prof/bhat/ABSTRACTS/Supp_material.pdf>`_
 for all the simplified forms.